Creating a Simple Plugin

 }

-# Display an empty graph if no data is available
+# Empty graph if no data available

 if (no_data_available){